 I’m talking about the fact that some two billion people—almost a third of humanity—still live without access to electricity.
 Located mostly in rural villages in the developing world, these people are forced to retreat each evening into homes that are illuminated, if at all, by the dim light of candles or smoky, polluting kerosene lanterns.

-The problem is especially acute in sub-Saharan Africa, where in many countries as much as 80-90% of the population is without power.
-If you look at satellite image of the earth at night, Africa appears, literally, as a “dark continent”.
+The problem is especially acute in Sub-Saharan Africa, where in many countries as much as 80-90% of the population is without power.
+If you look at a satellite image of the earth at night, Africa is almost entirely shrouded in darkness.

 This is an issue in which I have been personally involved for the past 15 years, ever since I first got involved with SELF.